cloudflare/cloudflare-docs/content/waiting-room/how-to/json-response.md

 ---
 pcx_content_type: how-to
-title: Returne a JSON-friendly waiting room response
+title: Return a JSON-friendly waiting room response
 weight: 6
 ---

-# Returne a JSON-friendly waiting room response
+# Return a JSON-friendly waiting room response

 If you need to manage traffic in a non-browser environment such as a mobile app or web app, Cloudflare provides a JSON-friendly waiting room that can be consumed via your API endpoints: